biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Dan McLaughlin
     * John McLaughlin
     * Jamil Barton-Harris
+* **Preliminaries**:
+  * Round 1: Won against Cedar Park A/G #2, Bothell, WA 80 to 75
+  * Round 2: Won against Rochester A/G, Rochester, MN 260 to 70
+  * Round 3: Lost to First A/G, East Lansing, MI 60 to 150
+  * Round 4: Won against Dixon A/G, Dixon, MO 205 to 75
+  * Round 5: Won against First A/G, Aurora, CO 130 to 45
+  * Round 6: Lost to Braeswood A/G, Houston, TX 110 to 120
+  * Round 7: Won against Cornerstone A/G, Fremont, NC 155 to 150
+  * Playoff: Won against Cedar Park A/G #2, Bothell, WA 150 to 40
 * **Round Robin**:
   * Round 1: Lost to Orange Hills A/G, Orange, CA 65 to 175
   * Round 2: Won against Braeswood A/G, Houston, TX 100 to 70